libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 ## Pub/sub messaging decouples devices

-After a point-to-point system becomes too difficult to maintain, the next evolution is to adopt a hub and spoke model.
+After a point-to-point system becomes too difficult to maintain, the next evolution is to adopt a _hub-and-spoke_ model.
 In this topology, a central hub coordinates communication between nodes.
 Some systems achieve this by polling.
 That is, each device sends a request to the hub at some interval to see if anything changed.